basvo/basvo.github.io/_posts/2020-03-07-communicate-with-azure-queue-storage.markdown

 await queue.CreateIfNotExistsAsync();
 ```

-To send a message, you can use the `CloudQueueMessage` object.
+To send a message, you can use the `CloudQueueMessage` object:

 ```c#
 var message = new CloudQueueMessage("your message here");